vitiral/wake/experiment/purpose.md

 ## `module(...)` ([[.module]])

-Declare a module, which results in a `moduleId`.
+Declare a module, which results in a `modVer`.

 Arguments:
 - `name`: the module name.